2491-NoMythic/docusaurus/docs/robot-docs/Replay Simulation/Integrating_Inputs_Class_into_Subsystem.md

 public DrivetrainSubystem() {
     inputs = new DrivetrainInputsAutoLogged();
-    //define other Objects for the subsystem
+    //define other Objects for the
+}
 ```